International Student Homestay Program

 Living with a host family helps international students improve their English through daily interactions and by experiencing American culture firsthand.

-Who is best suited for participating in a homestay?
+Who is best suited to participate in a homestay?

 International students on an F-1 visa who value a family environment are great candidates for a homestay.
 They also have the opportunity to experience American culture firsthand while living with a host family.